Cerro Catedral, Argentina: Family Ski Guide

 We don't have verified nightly rates for specific properties, Argentine peso volatility makes published prices unreliable even week to week.
 Book as close to your travel date as you're comfortable with, and confirm pricing in the currency you'll actually pay in.

 Every ARS figure in this section comes with a mandatory caveat: Argentine peso inflation means these numbers may be inaccurate by the time you read them.
 Treat them as ratios and ranges, not fixed prices.
+The resort prices in pesos but most international visitors think in USD, so we provide both where possible.

 Planning Your Trip